 South Africans are taxed on their worldwide income, subject to certain exclusions.
 Foreign taxes on that income are allowed as a credit against South African tax payable.
-This is applicable to individuals, companies, close corporations and trusts.
+This is applicable to individuals, companies, CC's, trusts and estates.

 Definition of Resident